imjatinx/ems-backend/readme.md

 ## Usages
 ### Configuration:

-This app only APIs so that you can make requests from your frontend project or postman.
+This app contains only APIs so that you can make requests from your frontend project or postman.

 ### Functionality:
 There are login and signup functionality available for employees and only login available for managers ( Signup not for managers because a manager can create/assign a manager ).